 These are helicopters are flown by pilots highly skilled at rescuing climbers and trekkers in need of medical evacuation from the highest mountains on the planet.
 Each helicopter holds 4 of us plus a Sherpa guide.
-Each individual will have their own portable, supplemental oxygen to use at anytime.
+Each individual will have access to supplemental oxygen to use at anytime.
 We are safe and in good hands.